 I love finding out how (and what and when and where) writers write.
 One of my favourite procrastination activities is researching other writers’ procrastination activities.
 I’m a sucker for inspirational quotes, and nothing beats attending a live event and getting the inside track on my favourite authors’ habits and routines. [click to continue…]

 Forget positive thinking, it’s time to get pessimistic.
 Focusing on what can go wrong can help you create a bulletproof plan to achieve your writing goals.
-Combine this with other science-backed tactics for building a routine and you’re onto a winner. [click to continue…]
+Combine this with other science-backed tactics for goal setting and you’re on to building a winning writing routine. [click to continue…]

 With over half a billion users across the world, we should take LinkedIn pretty seriously when the company says it’s aiming to be the biggest publisher of any type in the world (if it isn’t already).